cabloy/zova/cabloy-docs/guide/techniques/router/route-fields.md

 ## meta.absolute

 `absolute` specifies whether the current path is an absolute path.
 If it is an absolute path, the module prefix will not be added.
-For example, two absolute routes are defined in the module `a-homepagesystem`:
+For example, two absolute routes are defined in the module `home-pagesystem`:

 ```typescript
 import ErrorNotFound from './page/errorNotFound/index.vue';